EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 What are the key differences between SOC 2 and FedRAMP for AI systems?

 SOC 2 and FedRAMP both require strong security controls but differ significantly: SOC 2 focuses on five Trust Service Criteria (Security, Availability, Processing Integrity, Confidentiality, Privacy) with flexible implementation based on customer requirements.
 It's required for commercial SaaS vendors and private sector enterprises.
 FedRAMP requires NIST 800-53 control implementation (325+ controls for Moderate impact level), continuous monitoring (ConMon), and formal Authorization to Operate (ATO) from government agencies.
 It's mandatory for AI systems processing federal government data.
 For AI governance, SOC 2 Type II audits occur annually, while FedRAMP requires continuous monitoring and monthly ConMon deliverables.
-FedRAMP authorization takes 12-18 months and costs $2-5M+, while SOC 2 certification takes 6-9 months at $100-300K.
+FedRAMP-aligned consulting expertise work takes 12-18 months and costs $2-5M+, while SOC 2 certification takes 6-9 months at $100-300K.
 Organizations serving both commercial and government customers often pursue SOC 2 first, then FedRAMP.

 How should boards evaluate build vs. buy decisions for AI solutions?